Neko-Box-Coder/ModC/Spec.md

 ref                         //Reference, e.g. `ref bool`.
 Reference is always valid const                       //Constant. defer [defer identifier]    //A method associated with the type that is promised to be run
-//lease [lease identifier]    //A non owning type that can be staticly binded and expired
-//shared                      //A type shared between multiple execution contexts

 //Parameter modifiers
 in                          //Read only reference, e.g. `MyFunction(in bool)`.
 Function must only read.